jlpteaching/comparch/modules/gem5/_posts/2000-04-01-assignment3.md

 1. What is the speed up of `HW3BigCore` over `HW3LittleCore` for each workload?
 2. What is the average improvement in IPC of `HW3BigCore` compared to `HW3LittleCore` over all the workloads?
 **CAUTION**: Make sure to use the correct mean to report average IPC improvement.
-3. Some workloads show more speedup that others.
-Which workloads show high speedup, which show low speedup?
-Look at the benchmark code (both the `.c` and `.s` files may be useful) and speculate the *algorithm characteristics* which influence the IPC difference between `HW3BigCore` and `HW3LittleCore`.
+3. Some workloads show more speedup than others.
+Which workloads show high speedup, and which show low speedup?
+Look at the benchmark code (both the `.c` and `.s` files may be useful) and speculate the *algorithm characteristics* that influence the IPC difference between `HW3BigCore` and `HW3LittleCore`.
 What characteristics do applications have that lead to low performance improvement and what characteristics lead to high performance improvement?
 4. Which workload has the highest IPC for `HW3BigCore`?
 What is unique about this workload?

 **Hints**: Take a look at the assembly code of the **ROI** for inspiration.